CRM for Customer Service

 Traditionally CRM software has been seen as primarily a sales tool, but business applications have moved on in order to truly encompass the spirit of centralized customer experience management.
 For example, the sales team can take advantage of something a customer service representative discovered in a support call, in order to prevent a customer leaving or to fine tune their products and service.
 Next to sales teams, the customer service team of a business has the most direct and personal contact with customers.

-Customer service teams can dramatically improve their operations with CRM by using its data to more effectively record and reuse customer incident history.
+Customer service teams in a company can dramatically improve their operations with CRM by using its data to more effectively record and reuse customer incident history.

-Customer service teams need to be able to deliver a positive customer experience and to do this they need to be supported by CRM software that gives them a good record of past customer contacts, support enquiries, technical incidents and product history.
+Customer service teams need to be able to deliver a positive customer experience for a company and to do this they need to be supported by CRM software that gives them a good record of past customer contacts, support enquiries, technical incidents and product history.

-CRM software for customer service should provide a 360-degree view of the customer and support teams with information they need at their fingertips so they can resolve issues and handle queries efficiently.
+CRM software for customer service should provide a 360-degree view of the customer and support teams within a company with information they need at their fingertips so they can resolve issues and handle queries & interaction efficiently.

 Businesses are increasingly moving away from the traditional customer service model of “queue-based routing,” where incoming service requests are routed to a relevant queue, and agents work on those service requests by picking them from the queue.
 This approach has caused issues with SLAs, poor customer feedback and CSAT scores and frustrated teams where agents might be prone to picking easier tickets to solve and leaving high priority requests in the queue.